gaehlerm/SoftwareEngineering/README.md

 Using DI is generally a very recommended practice and should always be used when dealing with IO, time, random numbers, etc. For the very simple reason that you can very easily replace the code that you inject with something else.

-The only drawback of DI is, that this object has to be passed through the whole stack down to the point where the api key is actually used.
+The only drawback of DI is that this object has to be passed through the whole stack down to the point where the api key is actually used.
 This leads to functions containing many arguments.
 But what would the alternatives be?
 1. Do not pass any additional argument through the stack.
 This would prevent you from testing the code.
-2. Pass a string or an integer through the whole stack and make a selection based on its value as done with the `"prod"` value in the second example.
+2. Pass a string or an integer through the whole stack and make a selection based on its value as done with the `"production"` value in the second example.
 This wouldn't be any better than passing the `ApiClient` object.
 Rather the opposite.
 It is better to pass a high level object than passing a string depending on which you'll make a selection.

 It turns out that if you have to make a selection, for example because you want to change some value for testing, using DI is the best option.
 Delaying the decision would require you to pass around the string instead, which is bad practice.
 Switch case selections should always be resolved as soon as possible.
 And DI allows you to do exactly that.

 DI is very similar to the strategy design pattern.
 The main difference being what you want to achieve.
 DI is mostly used for testing, meanwhile the strategy pattern is generally used to allow the user to make a selection at run time.

+As a downside for DI one has to mention that it makes the code harder to understand.
+You have to look through many functions to understand what's going on.
+For this reason it is recommended to use DI sparingly, mostly for the reasons mentioned above: IO, time, random numbers, etc.

 ## Summary

 Now don’t worry if you haven’t understood everything.
 I just explained very briefly dependency injection, faking, mocking etc., which are all fairly advanced topics.
 I just hope you got some of the basic ideas I tried to explain here.
 They can be useful and the ideas behind them are very important.
 Especially TDD and DI were really important topics in this chapter.
 If you want to have an in depth look at some of the things we discussed here, I recommend looking at these two topics.
+There is plenty of literature out there going into much more detail than I did here.

 As always, many books only focus on OO programming.
 They only explain dependency injection for classes.
 However, having classes is not a strict requirement for dependency injection or the strategy pattern.
 You can also pass different function objects as function arguments in those programming languages supporting function pointers or duck typing.
 This has the advantage that you don’t have to deal with base classes and so on.
 It’s just not used that often because usually you want to inject complicated objects and function pointers can only be used for simple objects.
-Though generally I would recommend using dependency injection with classes instead of injecting function objects.
+Though generally I would recommend using dependency injection with class object instead of injecting function objects.
 Simply because it can be used in all major programming languages the same way and you don’t have to learn anything new.

 So far for the technical implementation and the introduction to mocking and faking.
 But the real problem is only to come once again.
 The question is how and what to test.
 Apparently, it’s no solution to write a complete database simulation every time it is needed.
 This is not only a hell lot of work.
-It also makes the code rigid. // why so...?
+It also makes the code rigid.

 ## Copilot